confluentinc/examples/security/rbac/docs/index.rst

 Summary of Configurations and Role Bindings
 -------------------------------------------

 Here is a summary of the delta configurations and required role bindings, by service.

-Reminder: for simplicity, this demo uses the Hash Login service instead of LDAP.
+.. note:: For simplicity, this demo uses the Hash Login service instead of LDAP.
 If you are using LDAP in your environment, extra configurations are required.

 Broker
 ~~~~~~

--  `delta_configs/server.properties.delta <delta_configs/server.properties.delta>`__
+- :devx-examples:`Additional RBAC configurations required for server.properties|security/rbac/delta_configs/server.properties.delta`
 -  Role bindings:

 .. code:: bash